Tribal Affiliation: WISEdata

 This data element is not required for public or Choice schools but is highly recommended.

-USES: Tribal affiliation data can be used by school districts and DPI to develop, test, and demonstrate the effectiveness of services and programs to improve education achievements of Native American children and youth.
+USES: Tribal affiliation data can be used by school districts and DPI to develop, test, and demonstrate the effectiveness of services and programs to improve education achievements of American Indian or Alaska Native students.

 FAQs, Details, and Points to Note